Max-RDJ/whats_for_dinner/docs/reference/reference-plan-generation.md

 ## Overview

-The meal generation feature populates the home page with a selection of meals chosen at random from the user's saved meal collection.
+The meal plan generation feature generates a meal plan that is displayed on the home page and consists of a selection of meals chosen at random from the user's saved meal collection.

 The feature is designed to reduce decision fatigue by presenting meal suggestions without requiring manual selection.